 Most people who divorce and remarry firmly believe their next marriage will be better—that it will be the one that brings fulfillment and happiness.
 It is possible, but statistics are not in favor of that happening.

 Second marriages have a much higher divorce rate than first marriages.
-While we understand there are cases of abuse or domestic violence or other problems from which we can and should remove ourselves, in many other cases divorce occurs because of supposedly “irreconcilable differences”—differences that with proper counsel could have been resolved.
+While we understand there are cases of abuse or domestic violence or other problems from which we can and should remove ourselves, in many other cases divorce occurs because of supposedly “irreconcilable differences”—differences that could have been resolved with proper counsel.

 That somewhat nebulous term irreconcilable can include a variety of big and small problems that result in contempt, criticism, self-justification and stonewalling.
 It always involves a lack of love, trust and understanding.